oskariorg/oskari-documentation/4 Server application/00035-DatabaseRelatedCode.md

 </dependency>
 ```

-By convention a service interface/abstract class is made and a concrete `...Impl` class that extends/implements the server service API.

 #### Service class

+By convention a service interface/abstract class is created as an API for accessing data and a concrete `...Impl` class that extends/implements the server service API for accessing the data specifically on the database using MyBatis:

 ```java
 import fi.nls.oskari.service.OskariComponent;